isomorphic-software/smartclient-docs/classes/CanvasItem.md

 Height may also be explicitly specified on the [CanvasItem.canvas](#attr-canvasitemcanvas).
 In this any `canvasItem.height` will be ignored in favor of the value applied to the canvas directly.
 In either case, percentage values will be resolved using standard formItem sizing rules as described in [formLayout](../kb_topics/formLayout.md#kb-topic-form-layout)

 **Flags**: IRW

 ---
+## Attr: CanvasItem.autoDestroy

+### Description
+Should this item's [canvas](#attr-canvasitemcanvas) be automatically destroyed when the item is destroyed?
+Form items are destroyed automatically when a call to [DynamicForm.setItems](DynamicForm.md#method-dynamicformsetitems) removes them from their parent form, or if their parent form is destroyed.
+This property governs whether, when this occurs, the item's canvas should also be [destroyed](Canvas.md#method-canvasdestroy).

+This property has no effect for canvases automatically created via the "autoChild" pattern, using [CanvasItem.canvasProperties](#attr-canvasitemcanvasproperties), [CanvasItem.canvasDefaults](#attr-canvasitemcanvasdefaults) etc. CanvasItems which create their canvas in this way will always destroy the canvas when the item is destroyed or on an explicit [CanvasItem.setCanvas](#method-canvasitemsetcanvas) call, regardless of this property's value.

+Setting this property to true is typically appropriate for cases where a custom CanvasItem automatically creates its canvas as part of its initialization flow, and the canvas will not be re-used outside the item.
+Note that once a canvas has been destroyed it can not be re-used elsewhere within an application.

+**Flags**: IRWA

+---
 ## Attr: CanvasItem.shouldSaveValue